APLMOOC/APLMOOC/docs/course/ch1/part4.md

       123×456  ⍝ yay
 56088
 ```

-1. Hint: ong it kinda looks like ඞ

 That's right, it's a comment.
 It makes the APL interpreter ignore whatever symbols come after it on the same line.